-The Wilmington International Airport ("ILM" or the "Airport") is a component unit of New Hanover County and is operated by the New Hanover County Airport Authority.
+Wilmington International Airport.
+The Wilmington International Airport ("ILM" or the "Airport"), a component unit of the County, is operated by the New Hanover County Airport Authority.
 The Airport is the 4th largest in the State.
-Rebounding from an unprecedented year in 2020 due to COVID-19, the Airport served 905,630 passengers, an increase of 47% from the prior year.
-In 2021, the Airport received \$19.8 million in Cares Act funding to pay employees, make debt payments and cover operating expenses.
-Two commercial airlines; American Airlines/US Airways and Delta provide regular jet and commuter service, offering direct (non-stop) service to four major cities: Atlanta, Charlotte, New York and Philadelphia and one-stop connections to hundreds of destinations both domestic and international.
+In 2023, ILM served 1,317,897 passengers, a 21% increase over the 1,086,245 served in 2022.
+In 2023, due to the increased number of seats allocated to ILM from the airlines, ILM was the fastest growing airport in the State and the fourth fastest growing airport in the U.S. ILM had 23% seat capacity growth in 2023, far surpassing the North Carolina average of 14% and national average of 10%.
+Two commercial airlines, American Airlines and Delta provide regular jet and commuter service, offering direct (non-stop) service to four major cities: Atlanta, Charlotte, New York and Philadelphia and one-stop connections to hundreds of destinations both domestic and international.
+ILM'S newest airline, Avelo, now offers direct flights to two Florida destination sites, Tampa and West Palm Beach, and also, to Delaware, an alternative to flying into Philadelphia.
 The Airport is a U.S. Customs and Border Protection General Aviation International Clearance Facility.
-The 13,500 square foot facility processes commercial and general aviation public passengers entering and exiting the United States.
-The NCDOT Division of Aviation report of January 2023 estimated ILM's economic impact at \$2.5 billion and 13,550 jobs.

-A \$76 million Airport expansion and renovation project began in 2018 and is scheduled to be completed by the end of summer 2023.
+A \$69 million Airport expansion and renovation project began in 2018 and was completed in phases and included adding a new outbound bag room and screening equipment, expanding the airline ticket lobby, ticket counters and ticket office, adding new gate space, new gate seating, new restrooms, and new concession space.
+In addition, the expansion and renovation project updated the baggage carousel area, rental car area, and remodeled the prior gate area.
 The Federal Aviation Administration has awarded ILM a \$16.4 million grant.
-Once completed, the ILM terminal will grow by 75% to 162,800 square feet, adding 4 new gates, expanded concessions and restaurant space, and enhanced baggage claim area.
+Once completed, the ILM terminal will grow by 75% to 162,800 square feet, adding 4 new gates, expanded concessions and restaurant space, and an enhanced baggage claim area.
 This expansion will give ILM the capacity to meet the travel needs of our fast-growing region while providing a refreshed look, modern convenience, and more space for customers in the post-pandemic world.
-In addition, \$165 million in Airport capital improvements are scheduled for 2023, including terminal curb front improvements, phased parking improvements, the realignment of Airport Boulevard, and continued terminal expansion.
+In addition, \$165 million in Airport capital improvements began in 2023, including terminal curb front improvements, phased parking improvements, the realignment of Airport Boulevard, and continued terminal expansion to be completed by the fall of 2026.
+ILM is expected to have 2,700 parking spaces at the end of the project with room for more and designated lanes for arrivals and departures.
+There will also be a complete renovation of one the Airport's runways at a cost of \$15 million.